p0pd0c/CS166_Final/README.md

 If you want to have your netId added to the table, please contact Jim or the project author.

 ## Credentials
-Roles are granted only by admins who are tied to a uvm netId
+Roles are granted only by admins who are tied to a uvm netId.

+The credentials for the database are to be stored in /lib/pass.php (not included here for security reasons).
+This file is used by Database.php to separate reading from writing (part of the principle of least privilege).

 | username | password | access level (role) |
 |----------|----------|---------------------|